garethnunns/cli-content-tracker/README.md

 ### Manual Base Creation

-You'll need a base with the two following tables for folders & files are required.
+You'll need a base with the two following tables for folders & files.

 #### Folders Table